prakashryaana/FarmWebPortal/src/prompt_helper.md

 Do not use these features:
 a. deprecated/obsolete features
-b. ngif, ngFor, ngForof, ngModule, FormsModule
+b. *ngIf, *ngFor, ngForof, ngModule, FormsModule

 Use these features wherever applicable:
 a. signal